onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`X` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
-`X` | memref of any type values or tensor of any type values `I` | memref of any type values or tensor of any type values `output_shape` | memref of any type values or tensor of any type values or none type
+`I` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values `output_shape` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values

 ### `onnx.Mean` (ONNXMeanOp)